CHIDS-UMD/Covid19-Vaccination-Race-Disparity/README.md

 _Note_.
 Valid counties are those that were included in our main regression analyses, following the exclusion criteria outlined below in the sample construction figure.

-## Missingness in Predictor Variable Data
+## Missingness

 ![](_img/missing.png)
+**Figure S1.** Patterns of missingness in predictor and outcome variables where white lines indicate values are missing.

 ## Sample Construction